WICG/shared-storage/README.md

 *   [Fenced frames](https://github.com/shivanigithub/fenced-frame/) (and the associated concept of [opaque URLs](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md)) to render the chosenURL without leaking the choice to the top-level document.
-*   Aggregate reporting API to send reports for the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/SERVICE.md).
-Details and limitations are speculative and will be explored in a separate explainer.
+*   [Private Aggregation API](https://github.com/alexmturner/private-aggregation-api) to send aggregatable reports for processing in the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md).
+Details and limitations are explored in the linked explainer.

 ## Output gates and privacy